open-telemetry/opentelemetry-ebpf-profiler/design-docs/159-collector-api/README.md

 ### Scope

-This document describe what the API will look like.
+This document describes what the API will look like.

 Like any other receiver (see the [filelogreceiver](https://pkg.go.dev/github.com/open-telemetry/opentelemetry-collector-contrib/receiver/filelogreceiver)